flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 Voluval](http://wiki.eveonline.com/en/wiki/Voluval).
-The tattoo gained through this process is said to determine one's future, and [certain symbols](https://wiki.eveonline.com/en/wiki/The_Ray_of_Matar) from the ritual can mark certain people as having a great destiny.
+The tattoo gained through this process is said to determine one's future, and [certain symbols](https://wiki.eveonline.com/en/wiki/The_Ray_of_Matar) from the ritual can mark certain people as having a great destiny or get you exiled from the Republic.

 Although they have the largest numerical population of the major races with something like 24 trillion Matari spread across New Eden (possibly in